-An apology letter, therefore, should reflect a realization for a mistake rather than serving as a narrative of excuses for the mistake.
-While writing an apology letter, below mentioned things should be avoided;
+An apology letter, therefore, should reflect a realization of a mistake rather than serving as a narrative of excuses for the mistake.
+While writing an apology letter, below mentioned things should be avoided:

 To err is human, but the important part is the realization and rectification of the mistake.
 A formal apology letter should be well-structured.
 The following key components should be made part of an effective apology letter:

-- Header: It includes the date and recipient’s information (name, designation, organization, and address).
-Adding a subject line is optional, but it highlights the subject to the recipient before giving the letter a thorough read
+It includes the date and recipient’s information (name, designation, organization, and address).
+Adding a subject line is optional, but it highlights the subject to the recipient before giving the letter a thorough read.

-- Opening statement: The letter must begin by communicating sincere apology, remorse or regret as a signifier of acknowledgment or realization of the mistake
+The letter must begin by communicating a sincere apology, remorse, or regret as a signifier of acknowledgment or realization of the mistake.

-- Closing: Adding an apology at closing and referring to the assistance which might be required is a good way to close the letter.
-It is then followed up a closing salutation such as “Regards” or “Sincerely” and sender’s information (name and signature)
+Adding an apology at closing and referring to the assistance which might be required is a good way to close the letter.
+It is then followed up with a closing salutation such as “Regards” or “Sincerely” and the sender’s information (name and signature).

 I realize that teamwork is important for the delivery of productive outcomes and my neglectful behavior resulted in the negative feedback from the session’s participants.